How is MLOps Different From DevOps: A Detailed Comparison

 We have overviewed what DevOps is and gained a high-level understanding of how MLOps differs from it.
-In the next section, we will drill down to examine
+In the next section, we will drill down to examine their main differences.

-MLOps vs. DevOps: Their Main Differences
+MLOps vs. DevOps: The Main Differences

-Because of the specific attributes of the machine learning life cycle, MLOps require substantially different practices from what we expect in DevOps.
+Because of the specific attributes of the Machine Learning life cycle, MLOps require substantially different practices from what we expect in DevOps.
 Here is a list of areas where these differences are particularly true:

-- Model Components
+- Model components